curv3d/curv/docs/Theory.rst

 An SDF is continuous, and differentiable almost everywhere.
 At the differentiable points, the slope is 1, and the gradient points towards the closest boundary.
 (This is useful.)
 The non-differentiable points are equidistant between two boundary regions.

 The singular points that occur inside a shape are called the (Topological) Skeleton or Medial Axis.
-A tendril of the skeleton connects to the boundary of the shape at each (non-differentiable) corner or vertex point (2D) or edge (3D).
+..
+A tendril of the skeleton connects to the boundary of the shape at each (non-differentiable) convex corner or vertex point (2D) or edge (3D).

 Isocurves and Isosurfaces
 =========================